-The civil engineering works are proceeding: the digging of shafts and tunnels, as well as of the experimental hall have been completed during 2018.
+The civil engineering works are proceeding: the construction of the underground laboratory is expected to finish during 2020.
 15000 20-inch PMTs are being produced by NNVT, while 5000 (with better time performances needed for position measurements) have been shipped from Hamamatsu.
-Up to now, 8000 PMTs from NNVT and all those from Hamamatsu have been already delivered in the test facility located in ZhongShan; their testing is progressing.
-The 25600 3-inch PMTs are being produced by HZC Photonics.
+Up to now, 12800 PMTs from NNVT and all those from Hamamatsu have been already delivered in the test facility located in ZhongShan; their testing is progressing.
+The production of the 26000 3-inch PMTs by HZC Photonics is finished.
 The read-out electronics for the PMTs of the central detector is under finalization, as well as the installation procedures.
-According to the present schedule, the detector installation will start in January 2020 and the data taking during 2021.
+According to the present schedule, before the start of Coronavirus spread, the detector installation will start in July 2020 and the data taking in the second half of 2022.